+In preparing the financial statements, the Board is responsible on behalf of the School for assessing the School's ability to continue as a going concern.
 The Board is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless there is an intention to close or merge the School, or there is no realistic alternative but to do so.

-The Board's responsibilities, in terms of the requirements of the Education and Training Act 2020, arise from section 87 of the Education Act 1989.
+The Board's responsibilities arise from section 134 of the Education and Training Act 2020.